jamesnulliu/jamesnulliu.github.io/content/blogs/create-a-libtorch-project/index.md

 I put all C++ code in `./csrc/` and build them with cmake.
 The intermediate files should be generated in `./build/` and that is just about using some command-line arguments, see [this line](https://github.com/jamesnulliu/Learning-Programming-Massively-Parallel-Processors/blob/cf690614d004aa647aefccb8db3eac83255cb99e/scripts/build.sh#L39).

-Moreover, [vcpkg](https://vcpkg.io/en/) is used to manage the dependencies of the project.
+Moreover, vcpkg is used to manage the dependencies of the project.
 I am not going to teach you how to use vcpkg in this blog, but I will mention some traps I met when using it.

-> 🧛‍♂️ I really enjoy building C++ projects with cmake and vcpkg.
+> 😍️ I really enjoy building C++ projects with cmake and vcpkg.

-**So what I am indicating here is that you should find some tutorials on how to use cmake and vcpkg before reading this blog, or you definitely will get lost.**

 ### 2.1.
 How to Link against LibTorch